jonathanccfeng/PythonSQLTournament/README.md

 A Swiss Pairing tournament made with Python using PostgreSQL database

-tournament.py: python code declaring functions used to test tournamentdb.sql: database creation file tournament_test.py: test file. not exhaustive. made by Udacity instructor
+tournament.py: python code declaring functions used to test <br/>
+tournamentdb.sql: database creation file<br/>
+tournament_test.py: test file. not exhaustive. made by Udacity instructor

 This repo is my code I implemented based on the Intro to Database course(https://www.udacity.com/course/intro-to-relational-databases--ud197)